robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 == Changelog ==

-= 2.0.3 =
+= 2.0.3: April 23, 2018 NOT RELEASED =

+* Bugfixes:
-* FIX - Function was missing "twitchpress_sync_currentusers_twitchsub_mainchannel", copied from sync plugin to new sync class.
+  - Function was missing "twitchpress_sync_currentusers_twitchsub_mainchannel", copied from sync plugin to new sync class.
+  - Subscribers table was outputting the first item for all rows, reported by Shady in Discord.

+* Enhancements:
-* DEV - check_application_token() will now log the current token stated to be invalid even when it is very new.
+  - check_application_token() will now log the current token stated to be invalid even when it is very new.
+  - AllAPI now allows the Streamlabs Extension to load it's own API.
+  - Other API view will no longer display switches for services that are not installed.

+* Configuration:
+  - No changes.

+* Database:
+  - No changes.

 = 2.0.2 =
 * DONE - Identical "Channel Not Confirmed" notices have been changed to help identify what instance is being displayed.